Our historic houses and gardens showcase Columbia's evolution from its founding in 1786 through its growth into a modern southern capital city.

 Modjeska Monteith Simkins House

-Built between 1890 and 1895, this one-story cottage was home to Modjeska Monteith Simkins, considered "the matriarch of Civil Rights activists of South Carolina," from 1932 until her death on April 5, 1992.
+Built between 1890 and 1895, this one-story cottage was home to Modjeska Monteith Simkins, considered one of the greatest human rights advocates in South Carolina's history, from 1932 until her death on April 5, 1992.

 Seibels House & Garden